air-gases/redirector/README.md

 ## Community

-If you want to discuss this gas, or ask questions about it, simply post questions or ideas [here](https://github.com/air-gases/redirector/issues).
+If you want to discuss Redirector, or ask questions about it, simply post questions or ideas [here](https://github.com/air-gases/redirector/issues).

 ## Contributing

-If you want to help build this gas, simply follow [this](https://github.com/air-gases/redirector/wiki/Contributing) to send pull requests [here](https://github.com/air-gases/redirector/pulls).
+If you want to help build Redirector, simply follow [this](https://github.com/air-gases/redirector/wiki/Contributing) to send pull requests [here](https://github.com/air-gases/redirector/pulls).

 ## License

-This gas is licensed under the Unlicense.
+This project is licensed under the Unlicense.

 License can be found [here](LICENSE).